Taras-B/my-social-react-project/README.md

 GitHub pages: https://taras-b.github.io/my-social-react-project/

 How to login
-Just click on Enter as a guest button, or use this email and password:
+Use this email and password:

     Email: free@samuraijs.com